|

 will look, you may begin to see this.

 If you will try and do, you will begin to learn this.
-If you
+If you will

-I will explain why healthcare is a basic solution.
+will explain why healthcare is a basic solution.
 The fundamental logistical solutions in

-Projects – called Critical Chain Project Management
+(marshalling) and outwards flows (distribution). § Projects – called Critical Chain Project Management or CCPM for short.
+What are the

-are the distinctions?
-Production
+distinctions?
+Production involves the

-involves the repetitive “making” or “conversion” of something.
+repetitive “making” or “conversion” of something.
 Supply chain doesn’t make things, but it

 does transfer made things.
 If you